Chicago Chinatown Food Tour Review: Taste the Best of Chinatown (2023)

 Chicago Chinatown Mosaic by Authentic Food Quest

-The impressive mosaic wall celebrating Chinese immigration to the U.S.
+Impressive mosaic wall celebrating Chinese immigration

 One of the most interesting stops we made on the Chinatown walking tour was at a large mosaic wall.
 The mosaic, we learned is made of over 100,000 hand-painted glass tiles brought to Chicago from China.

 It recalls the story of Chinese immigration to the United States as well as Chinese Philosophies.
-Listening to the stories about Chinese immigration, we were struck by the hardships they had to overcome.

 From the first Cantonese Chinese migrants who went to California to try their luck in the gold rush.
 All the way to the eventual passing of the Chinese Exclusion Act.